Beachlands

 Beachlands Geological & Terrain Conditions

-Beachlands occupies a coastal peninsula on the Pohutukawa Coast, with terrain ranging from flat sections in the original village to undulating hills in newer residential areas and steep coastal margins.
-Underlying geology includes Waitemata Group sediments, shallow marine deposits, and dune sands near the foreshore.
+Beachlands sits on a coastal peninsula on the Pohutukawa Coast.
+The original village has flat sections near the waterfront.
+Push out into the newer residential areas and the terrain gets hilly fast, with some sections dropping steeply toward the coastal margins.
+Underlying geology is Waitemata Group sediments, shallow marine deposits, and dune sands near the foreshore.

 Coastal Clay Soils

-Inland areas of Beachlands sit on clay soils derived from weathered Waitemata Group mudstones and siltstones.
-These impermeable clays behave similarly to other East Auckland soils - low water absorption requiring engineered drainage - but with additional marine salt influence affecting concrete durability and metallic fixings in retaining wall systems.
+Inland Beachlands sits on clay derived from weathered Waitemata Group mudstones and siltstones.
+Low permeability, similar to other East Auckland soils, so engineered drainage is not optional.
+The coastal factor adds marine salt influence on concrete durability and the metallic fixings used in retaining wall systems.
+Inland spec materials don't cut it here.

 Dune Sand Near Foreshore